 Atlas & Boots

 Pamukkale’s surreal landscape was formed over millennia by limestone deposited by 17 hot springs in the area.
-Sadly, its natural beauty was almost lost when hotels sprung up around the area in the 1960s and a road built to allow motorbikes direct access over the slopes.
+Sadly, its natural beauty was almost lost when hotels sprung up around the area in the 1960s and a road was built to allow motorbikes direct access over the slopes.
 The hotels drained the thermal waters to fill their swimming pools and the terraces turned a greyish brown.

 Thankfully, in 1988, UNESCO stepped in and declared Pamukkale a World Heritage Site.
-The hotels were demolished and a series of artificial pools built atop the road to hide the damage caused.
+The hotels were demolished and a series of artificial pools were built atop the road to hide the damage caused.
 Today, there are strict controls on development and tourism in the area, allowing you to visit in good conscience.
 Here’s what to know before you go.

-It doesn’t look like the pictures (but it’s stunning anyway)
+Pamukkale doesn’t look like the pictures (but it’s stunning anyway)

 The lustrous terraces as depicted in guidebooks and tourist board posters do not exist – at least not right now.